aquasecurity/tfsec/README.md

 output.
 You can do this using `--no-colour` (or `--no-color` for our American friends).

+## Output options

+You can output tfsec results as JSON, CSV, Checkstyle or just plain old human readable format.
+Use the `--format` flag to specify your desired format.

 ## Support for older terraform versions

 If you need to support versions of terraform which use HCL v1